Wandalen/wTools/module/core/data_fmt/docs/pattern/001_three_layer_architecture.md

 Ergonomic construction and generic extraction for table-shaped trees:

-- `RowBuilder` — fluent and mutable APIs for building table-shaped trees
+- `RowBuilder` — fluent and mutable APIs for building `TableView` directly (accumulates rows and row details; does not construct a `TreeNode`)
 - `TableShapedView` trait — generic extraction of headers and rows from any tree node whose data supports display formatting
-- `TableView` — canonical interchange struct holding `headers` and `rows` for format-agnostic code
+- `TableView` — canonical interchange struct holding column metadata and rows of `DecoratedText` cells for format-agnostic code

 #### Layer 3: Formatters